MicrosoftDocs/windows-dev-docs/terminal/json-fragment-extensions.md

 ### Microsoft Store applications

 For applications installed through the Microsoft Store (or similar), the application must declare itself to be an app extension.
-Learn more about how to [Create an host an app extenstion](/windows/uwp/launch-resume/how-to-create-an-extension).
+Learn more about how to [Create and host an app extension](/windows/uwp/launch-resume/how-to-create-an-extension).
 The necessary section is replicated here.
 The appxmanifest file of the package must include:

 ```xml
 <Package